Aideen Nicholson

 Aideen Nicholson (April 29, 1927 – May 31, 2019) was an Irish-born social worker and Canadian politician.

 Background

 Aideen Nicholson was born in Dublin, Ireland.
 She was educated at Trinity College Dublin, and later at the London School of Economics.

 A social worker by profession, Nicholson worked at the Hospital for Sick Children in Toronto, taught at George Brown College and the University of Toronto and also worked at Ontario Correctional Services and as a founding member of the Ontario Commission on the Status of Women.

 Politics

-She entered politics in the 1974 federal election, defeating Paul Hellyer in the riding of Trinity in Toronto and was re-elected three times as a Liberal.
+She entered politics in the 1972 election as the Liberal candidate in Toronto electoral district of Trinity against incumbent MP Paul Hellyer, a prominent veteran MP and a former Liberal minister who contested the party leadership in 1968 and was briefly Prime Minister Trudeau's deputy.
+Nicholson missed ousting Hellyer, who was running as a Progressive Conservative for the first time, by less than 200 votes out of over twenty thousands.
+She prevailed in the 1974 federal election however, defeating Hellyer and was re-elected three times.
 She served as parliamentary secretary for several years: